 - Create a budget.
 “We’ve noticed that the homebuying process is often the first time that people created a detailed monthly budget for themselves,” Aragon says.
 “That’s not surprising given that creating budgets is not the most enjoyable activity.”
 Even so, saving for a down payment is easier if you understand your monthly cash flow, what expenses can be trimmed, and how long it’ll take to reach your goal.

 - Reduce or eliminate debt.
 Another effective way to make room in your budget for down payment savings is to reduce or get rid of existing debt.
-Whether you have high-interest credit card debt or student loans that eat away at your income, paying them down before starting the homebuying process can help you save more quickly.
-Plus, you’ll lower your debt-to-income ratio, making it more likely that you’ll be approved for a mortgage.
+Whether you have high-interest credit card debt or student loans, paying them down can help you save more quickly.
+Plus, you’ll lower your debt-to-income ratio, improving your chances of getting a mortgage.

 Down Payment Assistance Programs

-If saving for a down payment seems out of reach, there are loan programs that help bridge the gap.
-Down payment assistance programs are generally administered by states, and often are reserved for lower-income residents, Aragon says.
+If saving for a down payment seems out of reach, there are loan programs that could help bridge the gap.
+Down payment assistance programs generally are administered by states, and often are reserved for lower-income residents, Aragon says.

 “The programs provide funds for down payments and closing costs associated with a home mortgage,” she says.

 Assistance may come in the form of:

 - Grants: These are funds that you don’t need to pay back.
 Generally, you must live in your home for a certain period of time to qualify.

 - Forgivable loans: These loans offered by state and local governments often come with low or 0% interest.
 The payments are deferred, meaning you don’t have to start repaying the loan right away.
 Eventually, it’s common for the loan to be forgiven entirely.